It’s no fun being different, unless it’s wearing a costume for a party, or something like that.

 Then they will go on to say, “God must have made you like this for a special purpose”.

 I’m sure people have been saying this for centuries.
-They seem to believe God intentionally creates birth defects.
+They seem to believe that God intentionally creates birth defects.

 Now, DNA science (created by God) raises questions to that interpretation of scripture.